 If run returns an error, handling that error

-This pattern is’ all about separating concerns: main.rs handles running the program, and lib.rs handles all of the logic of the task at hand.
+This pattern is all about separating concerns: main.rs handles running the program, and lib.rs handles all of the logic of the task at hand.
 Because we can’t test the main function directly, this structure lets us test all of our program’s logic by moving it into functions in lib.rs.
 The only code that remains in main.rs will be small enough to verify its correctness by reading it.
 Let’s re-work our program by following this process.

 Extracting the Argument Parser